-For non-resident visitors to Tenerife who intend to stay no longer than 6 months per year, there is no requirement to ‘import’ or re-register (matriculate) the vehicle.
-You simply take the car out of the island prior to the end of the 6 months, or you can ask Customs to ‘seal’ the vehicle pending your return.
+For non-resident visitors to Tenerife (including Spanish mainland residents) who intend to stay no longer than 6 months per year in Tenerife, there is no requirement to ‘import’ or re-register (matriculate) the vehicle.
+You simply take the car out of the island prior to the end of the 6 months, or you can ask Customs to ‘seal’ the vehicle in Tenerife pending your return.

 However, if you are registered as resident in Tenerife or plan to stay longer than 6 months, then you are legally required to import and re-register the vehicle within 2 months of the vehicle’s arrival.
 The procedure can be rather complicated, so it is generally recommended to use a ‘gestor’ or similar professional offering to handle the re-registration and import process.

-Unless you are moving to Tenerife to become a resident for the very first time, you must pay IGIC (Canarian Value Added Tax) at either 9.5% or 15% depending on the ‘Caballos Fiscales’ (Fiscal Horsepower) rating of the vehicle.
+Unless you have just moved to Tenerife to become a resident for the very first time, you must otherwise pay IGIC (Canarian Value Added Tax) at either 9.5% or 15% on any vehicle you import into Tenerife.
+The amount depends on the ‘Caballos Fiscales’ (Fiscal Horsepower) rating of the vehicle.
 As a very rough reckoner, a 1.6 litre car will typically fall into the lower range, whilst a 2.5 litre will be in the higher range.

 The above IGIC figure is calculated either upon the purchase price reflected in the foreign purchase invoice for the vehicle, or the government’s official valuation tables, whichever is the greater.